WeSon8840/single-cell-integration-pipeline/single_cell_Demo.md

 #### Normalization
 - Adjusts gene expression levels (counts) across cells to make them comparable.
 - It can avoid technical noise and ensures consistent sequencing depth across different cells.
-- I using the defalut scanpy method `noralize_total`, which is total counts Scaling.
+- I am using the default scanty method `noralize_total,` which is total counts Scaling.
-  - Normalize the total UMI counts for each cell to acommon target value (default target_sum = 1e4).
+  - Normalize the total UMI counts for each cell to a common target value (default target_sum = 1e4).
 - Does not change the data distribution

 #### Log Transformation (Log1p):